abbodi1406/BatUtil/OfficeScrubber/README.md

 to force scrubbing multiple or other versions regardless detection, specify their parameters too

-example, this will scrub detected and default versions, and Office 2013 and 2003:
+example, this will scrub detected and default versions, plus Office 2013 and 2003:

 `OfficeScrubber.cmd /A /M2 /M5`